LARG/utaustinvilla3d/DOCUMENTATION.md

 ### Drawings in Roboviz
 Agents can draw objects in the roboviz monitor (https://github.com/magmaOffenburg/RoboViz) by sending commands to roboviz's drawing port.
 See the files in the rvdraw directory for commands to draw objects in roboviz, as well as example drawing commands in behaviors/strategy.cc and behaviors/naobehavior.cc.
-By default the agent tries to connect to a version of roboviz running on the localhost, however it can connect to a remotely running instance of roboviz by using the command line option ```-mh <roboviz_host>``` to connect to an instance of roboviz running on a remote machine.
+By default the agent tries to connect to a version of roboviz running on the localhost, however it can connect to a remotely running instance of roboviz by using the start script command line option ```-mh <roboviz_host>``` to connect to an instance of roboviz running on a remote machine.

 ### Skills